Necedah Shrine: Initial apparitions

 Van Hoof reported that she was told in a vision that the most perfect way of offering Mass was the Tridentine Mass approved by Saint Pius V and the Council of Trent for the Latin Church.
-She was reportedly told that the Novus Ordo Mass, developed in the Vatican shortly after the Second Vatican Council, was watered down.
-Some advocates of the Tridentine Mass oppose numerous changes implemented after Vatican II.
+She was reportedly told that the Novus Ordo Mass, developed in the Vatican shortly after the Second Vatican Council, was a watered down version of the Tridentine Mass.